Category theory for scientists (Old version): Orders

 \subsubsection{Spaces, e.g. geography}

 Consider closed curves that can be drawn in the plane $\RR^2$, e.g. circles, ellipses, and kidney-bean shaped curves.
 The interiors of these closed curves (not including the boundary itself) are called {\em basic open sets in $\RR^2$}.
-The good thing about such an interior $U$ is that any point $p\in U$ is not on the boundary, so there is a tiny little basic open set surrounding $p$ and completely contained in $U$.
+The good thing about such an interior $U$ is that any point $p\in U$ is not on the boundary, so no matter how close $p$ is to the boundary of $U$, there will always be a tiny basic open set surrounding $p$ and completely contained in $U$.
 In fact, the union of any collection of basic open sets still has this property.
 An {\em open set in $\RR^2$} is any subset $U\ss \RR^2$ that can be formed as the union of a collection of basic open sets.

 \begin{example}

 Let $U=\{(x,y)\in\RR^2\|x>0\}$.
 To see that $U$ is open, define the following sets: for any $a,b\in\RR$, let $S(a,b)$ be the square parallel to the axes, with side length 1, where the upper left corner is $(a,b)$.
 Let $S'(a,b)$ be the interior of $S(a,b)$.
 Then each $S'(a,b)$ is open, and $U$ is the union of $S'(a,b)$ over the collection of all $a>0$ and all $b$,